wp-plugins/ft-calendar/readme.txt

 * FT Calendar is GPL

 == Changelog ==
+= 1.0.3.7 =
+* Added new shortcode argument %CALNAME% to the 'class' variable
+* Added new shortcode argument %CALNAME% & %CALSLUG% *_template variable in ftcalendar_list
+* Added ftc filters for sql queries on the calendars

 = 1.0.3.6 =
 * Updated main plugin URL
 * Fixed timezone bug with event listing on recurring events